A recently divorced friend suddenly married his affair partner, which made me think about commitment and what is commitment in a marriage.

 Since Doug’s emotional affair I have definitely learned that commitment is more than a spoken vow or a piece of paper.
 It takes much more than those things to keep a long term commitment in tact.
 I began to question how we can build commitment and how we can keep it safe from outside influences.

-Recently Doug posted some interesting articles in the Higher Healing area regarding commitment, so most of my information will be based on these articles.
-One article, “The Expecations Trap” by Hara Estroff Marano, is one of the best articles I have read, and it deals with the fact that we tend to blame our partners for our unhappiness and as a result, there is a lot of fallout from those beliefs.
+Recently Doug posted some interesting articles in the Affair Recovery Movement area regarding commitment, so most of my information will be based on these articles.
+One article, “The Expectations Trap” by Hara Estroff Marano, is one of the best articles I have read, and it deals with the fact that we tend to blame our partners for our unhappiness and as a result, there is a lot of fallout from those beliefs.

 Estroff Marano says: